For the purpose of applying HoCo charges the term ‘Floor Area’ shall be considered to be:

 - A garage used for storage or the parking of a motor vehicle would not routinely attract a HoCo charge as it does not form a part of the habitable living space of the dwelling, regardless of whether or not it was connected or accessible from the house.
 However, if it were to be converted into a living or working space it would fall under the category of habitable space and be included.

-NFD will use information taken from drawings and direct measurement to calculate the floor area.
-Questions or concerns over the final calculation and subsequent charge should be addressed to the THA.
+Upon the request of THA NFD will use information taken from any available drawings (via PPG approval process) and direct measurement to calculate the floor area.
+Questions or concerns over the final calculation and subsequent charge should be addressed to the THA titleholders.chair